 Because greyhounds are such socialites, they do suffer if they’re on their own for too long.

-It’s recommended to only leave them by themselves for a maximum of 6 hours at a time.
-This can cause some problems if you happen to have a busy, working lifestyle.
+It’s recommended to leave them alone for a maximum of 6 hours at a time.
+This can cause problems if you have a busy, working lifestyle.

 There are some things you can do though.